machine/machine.specifications.fakes/README.markdown

 ## Getting Machine.Fakes via the NuGet package manager

 If you've got NuGet installed on your machine it gets even easier.
-Currently there're 4 packages available on NuGet.
-These are the core framework and the different adapters for Rhino.Mocks, MOQ and FakeIteasy.
+Currently there are 4 packages available on NuGet.
+These are the core framework and the different adapters for Rhino.Mocks, MOQ and FakeItEasy.
 If you want to use Machine.Fakes for example with FakeItEasy just go ahead and type

         install-package Machine.Fakes.FakeItEasy

-into the package management console and all necessary depedencies including FakeItEasy itself will be downloaded to your machine.
-The othe alternatives are
+into the package management console and all necessary dependencies including FakeItEasy itself will be downloaded to your machine.
+The other alternatives are

          install-package Machine.Fakes.RhinoMocks
          install-package Machine.Fakes.Moq